sudhiratcdac/sudhir-philips-assignment/README.md

 		-	To run the application set this project as statup project.
 		-	Program.cs act a starting point for the application.
 All services are configured here along with dependecny injection.

-	-	Philips.GDC.Dto
+	-	TestAssignment.GDC.Dto
 		-	Contains Dto and Enums for the project

-	-	Philips.GDC.Interface
+	-	TestAssignment.GDC.Interface
 		-	Contains contracts for the project

-	-	Philips.GDC.Lexical
+	-	TestAssignment.GDC.Lexical
 		-	Implements the various functionality of the project;

-	-	Philips.GDC.Test
+	-	TestAssignment.GDC.Test
 		-	Contains unit test cases for the application

-	-	Philips.GDC.Utilities
+	-	TestAssignment.GDC.Utilities
 		-	Contains common functionality such as configuration wrapper

 -	Running application and expected output
-	-	When you run the application, you would asked to provide filePath (To exist application simply enter Exit) as shown below:
+	-	When you run the application, you would asked to provide input string (To exist application simply enter Exit) as shown below:
 			Enter input nodes in string format:
 	-	Once after entering the filePath and pressing the enter would give you the following pattern of output
 		-	Enter input nodes in string format: